meta-llama/llama-recipes/recipes/finetuning/multigpu_finetuning.md

 # Fine-tuning with Multi GPU
-This recipe steps you through how to finetune a Llama 2 model on the text summarization task using the [samsum](https://huggingface.co/datasets/samsum) dataset on multiple GPUs in a single or across multiple nodes.
+This recipe steps you through how to finetune a Meta Llama 3 model on the text summarization task using the [samsum](https://huggingface.co/datasets/samsum) dataset on multiple GPUs in a single or across multiple nodes.

 ## Requirements